|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After rummaging around, we found a single .50 cal machine gun in a very rusted state without the barrel.
 Sections of wing and the elevators were also about.
 It was a great experience and the highlight of my sail across the South Pacific."

-During the 2003 RAMSI operations in Solomon Islands, Australian
+During the 2003, RAMSI operations, Australian

 Defense Force soldiers visited the crash site.
 They recovered one 50 caliber